enc0ded/enc0ded-persistent-vehicles/README.md

 ## Installation

-Download from the releases tab in GitHub.
-Extract and place the enc0ded-persistent-vehicles folder in your resources folder.
+Download or clone from repo.
+Place the enc0ded-persistent-vehicles folder in your resources folder.
 Start the resource.

 ```bash
 start enc0ded-persistent-vehicles